 Importing Sales Accounts into Existing Map

 The account import will place icons on your sales territory map representing the location of every sales account.
 If you use an account ID for the sales account import you will see that the software will locate any duplicates and merge the data into one icon on the map.
 Using a segmentation will allow you to show each type of sales account as a different icon on the map.

 In AlignMix you can import Sales Accounts, Zip to territory assignments, Sales Reps, Employee roster, and zip code data.
 There is no specific order to importing the data into AlignMix.
-You can import sales accounts into your file at any time.

 If you used a sales account ID for the import, then you will be able to import updates to the account data in the future.
 The account ID will also allow you to do a search for the accounts using the Paste from Clipboard tool.